Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/make_slides.md

 - Make works by checking timestamps and updating outdated files if necessary.
 - Each file can be a target.
 A target has dependencies and an update rule.
 - `make target` updates "target", just `make` updates first target.
-- Phony targets are empty targets, not files, and have no update rule.
+- Phony targets are empty (helper) targets, not files.
 - Always define the standard phony targets `all` and `clean`.

 ---